Chronicling a Memorable First Year Living in Sydney

 Out of all the places we could have lived in this vast continental country we, in a sense, defaulted to Sydney.
 We didn't really choose Sydney but, I suppose, Sydney chose us and there are worse places to start a new life Down Under.
 On my first visit to Australia in 2015 I must admit I favoured Melbourne over Sydney feeling that, aside from its giant bridge and iconic opera house, this 'Harbour City' seemed to offer little else.
 Sydney, like most international cities, can feel cold and corporate; its CBD (city centre) is a largely uninspiring concoction of anonymous financial buildings and retail outlets.
 Inevitably the tourist dollar skews the city even more towards this kind of soulless urban candy floss.
-I came to Australia to be in Australia and enjoy the differences to home but, in places, if the truth be told, Sydney CBD could be absolutely anywhere aside from its smattering of colonial-era buildings which, despite the unsavoury and questionable past they allude to, serve to give the city some depth and sense of history, a history which veers dangerously close to being swallowed up entirely by Sydney's over zealous developers.
-But that's the CBD.
-And Sydney is a "city of villages" after all, a title which captures a characteristic of the city oft lost on the majority of visiting tourists: character, colour and the 'aussiest' of life is to be found out in the 'burbs - and you only really discover this when you live here.
+I came to Australia to be in Australia and enjoy the differences to home but, in places, if the truth be told, Sydney CBD could be absolutely anywhere in the world, aside from its smattering of colonial-era buildings which, despite the unsavoury and bloody past they allude to, serve to give the city some depth and history, a history which feels dangerously close to being engulfed by Sydney's over zealous development.